Dhirajgupta440/Ressume_Generator/README.md

 3. Fill in your personal, educational, and work experience details.
 4. Click on **Generate Resume** to see the final version.
 5. You can then **print or save** the generated resume.

-## 📷 Screenshots

-*(Add screenshots of the form page and the generated resume output here for better illustration.)*
+6.

 ## 📌 Future Enhancements

 - Add export to PDF functionality
 - Support for different resume templates
 - Backend integration to save and retrieve resumes

+## 🔗 Check Out the Deployed Model

+To try out the model, [click here](https://dhirajgupta440.github.io/Ressume_Generator/).

 ## 📬 Contact